 Nike are infamous for its past of exploiting young labour through the use of sweatshops for their products - and that label does not go away overnight.
 Even now many have cut ties to the brand and would boycott them - so is their latest release expected to rattle a few feathers?
 I would certainly… Continue reading Can Nike Expect a Backfire From it’s Latest Product?

 They may be one of the most renowned luxury brands around these days, but YSL may have just made a major *pardon* cock-up.
 More diverse makeup tones are hot off the press recently (finally) with Fenty Beauty setting the standards, And many others following suit...
 It would seem that YSL have made a slapdash attempt… Continue reading YSL Make a Massive Marketing Slip-Up

 So yesterday saw the engagement of Prince Harry and Meghan Markle and although many have expressed their congratulations towards the happy couple, as always, there are sceptics amongst the crowds.
-Royal weddings, although lovely, are often extortionately priced and this primarily comes out of tax payers money (allegedly) - leading one to question: are they… Continue reading Royal Weddings – Are They Worth it from a PR Point of View?
+Royal weddings, although lovely, are often extortionately priced and this primarily comes out of tax payers money (allegedly) - leading one to question: are they… Continue reading The PR Of Royal Weddings – Are They Worth It?

 5 years ago, if someone would have told me i'd have been a regular blood donor i'd have said nah, not a chance.
 Petrified of needles to say the very least, the thought would have never crossed my mind.
 After a gone-wrong blood test while I was at school, and after having a Dad with… Continue reading Why I Decided to Give Blood & Never Look Back!